Closures & Hours Changes

 MTC and CCH

 MTC originates in calcitonin-producing cells (C-cells) of the thyroid gland.
 MTC is diagnosed when nests of C-cells extend beyond the basement membrane and infiltrate and destroy thyroid follicles.
-CCH (referred to as C-cell neoplasia in more recent guidelines) is a controversial diagnosis, but most pathologists agree that it is defined as more than seven C-cells per cluster, complete follicles surrounded by C-cells, and C-cells in a distribution beyond normal anatomical location.[11,12,13,14] Individuals with RET (REarranged during Transfection) pathogenic variants and CCH are at substantially increased risk of progressing to MTC, although such progression is not universal.[15,16] MTC and CCH are suspected in the presence of an elevated plasma calcitonin concentration.
+CCH is a controversial diagnosis, but most pathologists agree that it is defined as more than seven C-cells per cluster, complete follicles surrounded by C-cells, and C-cells in a distribution beyond normal anatomical location.[1,8,9,10] Individuals with RET pathogenic variants and CCH are at substantially increased risk of progressing to MTC.
+MTC and CCH are suspected in the presence of an elevated plasma calcitonin concentration.

-MTC accounts for 2% to 3% of new cases of thyroid cancer diagnosed annually in the United States, although this figure may be an underrepresentation of true incidence because of changes in diagnostic techniques.
-The total number of new cases of MTC diagnosed annually in the United States is between 1,000 and 1,200, about 75% of which are sporadic (i.e., they occur in the absence of a family history of either MTC or other endocrine abnormalities seen in MEN2).
-The peak incidence of the sporadic form is in the fifth and sixth decades of life.[2,20] A study in the United Kingdom estimated the incidence of MTC at 20 to 25 new cases per year among a population of 55 million.
+MTC accounts for 1% to 2% of new cases of thyroid cancer diagnosed annually in the United States.
+Approximately 75% of thyroid cancer cases diagnosed in the United States are sporadic (i.e., they occur in the absence of a family history of either MTC or other endocrine abnormalities seen in MEN2).
+The peak incidence of the sporadic form is in the fifth and sixth decades of life.[3,16] A study in the United Kingdom estimated the incidence of MTC at 20 to 25 new cases per year among a population of 55 million.

 In the absence of a positive family history, MEN2 may be suspected when MTC occurs at an early age or is bilateral or multifocal.
-While small series of apparently sporadic MTC cases have suggested a higher prevalence of germline RET pathogenic variants,[21,22] larger series indicate a prevalence range of 1% to 7%.[23,24] On the basis of these data, testing for pathogenic variants in the RETgene is widely recommended for all cases of MTC.[25,26,27,28]
+While small series of apparently sporadic MTC cases have suggested a higher prevalence of germline RET pathogenic variants,[18,19] larger series indicate a prevalence range of 1% to 7%.[20,21] On the basis of these data, testing for pathogenic variants in the RETgene is widely recommended for all cases of MTC.[1,22]

 Level of evidence (Screening): 3